-There are a number of business process automation applications available in the automation ecosystem today, and which you use will heavily depend on your business, your industry, and the various challenges you’re experiencing.
-However, the benefits of business process automation through software, applications, and other tools are universal and should be a goal of any company looking to grow and cut costs without sacrificing quality of work.
+There are several process automation applications available in the automation ecosystem today, and which you use will heavily depend on your business, your industry, and the various challenges you’re experiencing.
+However, the benefits of process automation through software, applications, and other tools are universal.
+They should be a goal of any company looking to grow and cut costs without sacrificing the quality of work.

-On this page, we’ll walk through the value of business process automation software, and how your business can ultimately put these various automation applications and tools to great use.
+On this page, we’ll walk through the value of automation software and how your business can ultimately put these various automation applications and tools to great use.

-Between tasks, process builders are able to insert business rules that make decisions about the path to take.
+Between tasks, process builders can insert business rules that make decisions about the path to take.
 For instance, you may set up a business rule that automatically routes a capital budget request to the CFO if it's more than $50,000.
 Or you might route a form back to the submitter if the reviewer needs more information.
 These rules are critical to managing the flow of tasks in a non-linear workflow.
-Whatever your organization’s choice of business process automation applications, you should be able to set up workflows that follow this simple path-based architecture.
+Whatever your organization’s choice of BPA applications, you should be able to set up workflows that follow this simple path-based architecture.

-Once processes are built and tested it's time to roll them out to the relevant users.
-In some cases this could be the entire employee population, in other cases, it could be a single department, outside vendors or customers.
-In most business process automation applications, access to processes is provided through a Web portal where users can submit requests, check statuses, or complete tasks depending on their role.
-This self-service portal houses all processes and forms but many employees will also interact through email alerts.
+Once processes are built and tested, it's time to roll them out to the users.
+In some cases, this could be the entire employee population; in other cases, it could be a single department, outside vendors, or customers.
+In most automation applications, access to processes is provided through a Web portal where users can submit requests, check statuses, or complete tasks depending on their role.
+This self-service portal houses all procedures and forms, but many employees will also interact through email alerts.

 For instance, a manager may receive an email alert indicating approval is needed for a new hire.
-The manager simply clicks "Approve" in the email and the business process automation system updates the task and moves forward with the next step.
+The manager clicks "Approve" in the email, and the BPA system updates the task and moves forward with the next step.

-Broadly, BPA is used for Task Management, Employee/Customer Service, Operations Management, and Process Compliance across all departments.
-This means that any department in your business, from sales and marketing to IT, can benefit greatly from adopting the right business process automation software and using the proper tools.
+Broadly, BPA is used for Task Management, Employee/Customer Service, Operations Management, and process compliance.
+This means that any department in your business, from sales and marketing to IT, can benefit greatly from adopting the right software and using the proper tools.

-Here are some specific examples of processes that can benefit from business process automation solutions:
+Here are some specific examples of processes that can benefit from automation solutions: